youssefdaoud133/OOP-Final-Revision/oop/solid.md

 Here are five Java code examples that violate SOLID principles, write explanations on how they can be improved and write code to improve it

-Here are five Java code examples that violate SOLID principles, along with explanations on how they can be improved:

 1.

 ```java